There is one crypto project that drew attention through its innovative and remarkable consistency, even when all cryptocurrencies plummeted – Tezos.

 |Token (at the time the article was written)||ETH = $1,971,21||XTZ = $2.10|

 |Objective||Decentralized super-computer for dapps||Self-amending smart contracts platform|

-On the other hand, Ethereum is preparing to roll out a substantial update in 2020 – Ethereum 2.0.
-And between many new features, Ethereum 2.0 will switch exclusively to POS and will be able to process tens of thousands of transactions per second.
+On the other hand, Ethereum is preparing to roll out a substantial update in 2022– the Merge of Beacon Chain with Ethereum mainnet.
+And between many new features, the Merge will come out with Shard Chains and a full switch to the Proof of Stake consensus mechanism.

 Tezos vs Ripple

 But before challenging Ethereum’s token, Tezos would first tackle Ripple’s XRP.

 Ripple is an unusual case in the cryptocurrency community.
 The company’s objective is to solve the issue of expensive and long-lasting cross-border payments, especially for the enterprise sector.

 XRP doesn’t use blockchain but a distributed consensus ledger operated by a network of validating servers called Gateways.

 Sidenote.
 XRP Ledger Gateways are businesses that provide a way for money and other forms of value to move in and out of the XRP Ledger network.
 Gateways can be banks, money service businesses, currency exchanges, or other financial institutions.